Skip to main content

 There are many practical things your charity can do to mitigate risks and prevent incidents.

-• Limit access: Only allow staff and volunteers to access information they need for their roles.
+• Limit access: Only allow staff and volunteers to access the information they need for their roles.

-• Protect devices: Use anti-virus software to protect all computers, tablets and smart phones.
-Modern anti-virus software can find, contain and remove viruses.
-Users should scan their systems regularly with the software and keep the software updated.
+• Protect devices: Use antivirus software to protect all devices.
+Modern antivirus software can find, contain and remove viruses.

-• Protect networks: Use a firewall for your charity’s network.
+• Protect networks: Use firewalls for your charity’s network.
 This is software that can prevent unauthorised access to a network, and unauthorised use of the network by your charity’s staff and volunteers.

 • Use passwords effectively:

-• Make sure your charity has unique passwords to protect every device and system.
+• Make sure those who use the charity’s systems have unique passwords to protect every account, device and system.
+System users should not re-use passwords.

-• If your charity provides devices to staff and volunteers, all the default passwords should be changed before they are handed out.
+• If your charity provides devices to staff and volunteers, ensure they set their own new and unique password.

-• Make back-ups: Make sure your charity’s important information is backed up regularly.
+• Make backups: Ensure your charity has scheduled regular automatic backups for its important information.
 Charities increasingly use the ‘cloud’ (a shared computer and storage resource service that is accessed through the internet) to protect their information, rather than a physical device.
-This is a way to securely store back-ups outside of the charity’s physical location.
+This can be a way to securely store backups outside of the charity’s physical location.

 It is a good idea for your charity’s staff and volunteers to have at least basic training in cyber security and data privacy.

-The training, at a minimum, should cover a broad range of cyber security risks and outline the ways to collect and handle personal information.
+The training, at a minimum, should cover common cyber security risks and their mitigations, and outline the ways to collect and handle personal information securely.

 Your charity should have a plan for responding to cyber security issues and data breaches.
 We have a template plan for responding to data breaches below that your charity can use.